hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 1. Determine the natural boundary conditions for spin $a$, and reproduce the result of
-   [Boschi-Filho and Farina (1994)](https://arxiv.org/pdf/hep-th/9410098.pdf) for the determinant of $\mathcal{J}$ with these boundary conditions using black magic:
+   [Boschi-Filho and Farina (1994)](https://arxiv.org/pdf/hep-th/9410098.pdf) for the determinant of $\mathcal{J}$ with these boundary conditions, but using black magic rather than Green's functions:

    $$
 	\det\mathcal{J} = 4